ShravanSunder/rivet-utilities-plugin/README.md

 This node will allow you to upsert into pinecone.
 It allows you to upsert `sparse vectors` and `metadata` as well.

 <img src="assets/pinecone-upsert.png" alt="pinecone upsert" width="400">

 ## Installation

 See [Rivet Plugins](https://rivet.ironcladapp.com/docs/user-guide/plugins) for more details

 ## Breaking changes

+v0.7.0 pipelineInput is available to all stages.
+However it is always available as `pipelineInput`.
+Even to the first stage.

 v0.3.0 has renamed the Iterator Node (from Iterator Plugin Node).
 You'll have to readd the node